amlucas/amlucas.github.io/source/blog/hydrocube.md

   ["../images/blog/hydrocube/breadboard_v0c.jpg", "A4988 drivers on a breadboard.", 32],
 ]}}

+Once everything was connected to the breadboard, things look a bit messy: many long cables between moving parts, making the whole thing rather fragile.
-Once everything was connected to the breadboard, we have built a frame that holds all the electronicvs together: the Kria board on top, attached with screws, and the breadboad on the side, attached with double face tape.
+We thus built another frame that holds all the electronic parts together: the Kria board on top, attached with screws, and the breadboard on the side, attached with double face tape.
+The power cable was also attached to the frame to avoid non-intentionally pulling on the connection.

 {{image_row, [
   ["../images/blog/hydrocube/breadboard_final_a.jpg", "Petr attaching the last connections.", 32],